akarki7/Crawler/Readme.md

     ├── Crawler
         ├── Crawler
-           ├──spiders (folder which stores all the crawlers) ├──packages_spider.py (connects to the website and scraps data from that website and returns the crawled data) ├──items.py (contains the Class definition which is used to store the crawled data)
+           ├──spiders (folder which stores all the crawlers) ├──packages_spider.py (connects to the website and scraps data from it) ├──items.py (contains the Class definition which is used to store the crawled data)